Hot, Photoionized X-ray Gas in Two Luminous Type 2 Quasars: Chandra-HST Evidence for a Wind-Driven Sequence: Observations and Data Reduction

 To ensure precise registration among individual observations, we refined the astrometry using the \texttt{fine\_astro}\footnote{\url{https://cxc.cfa.harvard.edu/ciao/ahelp/fine\_astro.html}} routine, which cross-matches detected X-ray sources with an external reference catalog and applies small linear shifts to the event files.
 The resulting positional offsets (dx, dy) in units of sky pixels are listed in Table~\ref{tab:observations} and are consistent with the nominal uncertainties of the Chandra aspect solution.
 The reprocessed and aligned event files were then merged to produce the final datasets used for the imaging analysis described in Section~\ref{sec:morphology}.

 Spectra were extracted using the \texttt{specextract}\footnote{\url{https://cxc.cfa.harvard.edu/ciao/ahelp/specextract.html}} task.
 For FIRST~J120041, we used a circular aperture of radius $3.5''$ centered at R.A.=12:00:41.4456, decl.=+31:47:46.062, while for 2MASX~J130038 we adopted a $2.5''$ aperture centered at R.A.=13:00:38.2106, decl.=+54:54:36.739.
 These apertures encompass the full extent of the detected emission.
-Background spectra were extracted from nearby, source-free regions with radii of $10''$.
+Background spectra were extracted from nearby, source-free regions with radii of $10''$ (centered at R.A.=12:00:43.3043, decl.=+31:48:05.418 for FIRST~J120041, and R.A.=13:00:41.4230, decl.=+54:54:53.053 for 2MASX~J130038).

 The individual spectra and corresponding response files were combined using \texttt{combine\_spectra}\footnote{\url{https://cxc.cfa.harvard.edu/ciao/ahelp/combine\_spectra.html}}, and the resulting merged spectra were binned to a minimum of 10 counts per bin.
 All spectral fitting was performed in the rest-frame 0.3-8~keV energy range.